 Inflate And Deflate In An Instant

 The good iSUPs get the major details just about right.
 The great ones nail the finer details too.
 The Red Paddle Co.
-Ride has been blessed with one of the best air pumps that comes along with the board – the Titan.
+Ride has been blessed with one of the best air pumps that come along with the board – the Titan.
 Just like its name, the pump is big on performance.
-There are two chambers melded into one: a high volume / low pressure chamber, and a low volume / high pressure chamber.
+There are two chambers melded into one: a high volume / low-pressure chamber, and a low volume / high-pressure chamber.
 I could blow up the board in under 5 minutes.
 It comes with an accurate pressure gauge to easily monitor the PSI.
 Deflating the SUP is easy too.
 All you have to do is push in a little pin and twist it slightly, about 1/4th.
-Then roll it up, stack it in the backpack and you are good to go.
-It sounds almost too easy and it actually is.
+Then roll it up, stack it in the backpack, and you are good to go.
+It sounds almost too easy, and it actually is.

 The Three Fins

 This is where my opinion gets a bit divided.
-On the one hand, the triple fin system offers more control and manoeuvrability on choppy waters.
+On the one hand, the triplefin system offers more control and maneuverability on choppy waters.
 You will find the iSUP easy to paddle across strong currents and even take on a wave or two like a pro.
 When it comes to white water and ocean paddling, the Ride is top notch.
-The problem is that the triple fin system lets the performance slip in flat waters.
+The problem is that the triplefin system lets the performance slip in flat waters.
 Beginners might find the board a bit difficult to keep in a straight line when paddling in flat water.
 The short fins are really not designed for tracking.
 This is a common issue you have with a thruster fin setup.
-While shorter fins allow for maneuverability, a longer center fin helps track straighter.
+While shorter fins allow for maneuverability, a more extended center fin helps track straighter.
 This leaves you with quite a bit of work to do.
 Inexperienced paddlers will have to paddle on both sides of the board to maintain a sense of direction.

 The Ride Is Definitely A Good Ride

 With the iSUP from Red Paddle Co., I finally understood the tremendous potential that inflatables possess.
-They don’t require a dedicated storage space, can be transported in a backpack, and offer a cost effective option, especially for those wanting to test the waters of the sport.
-The Red is definitely worth the investment and definitely deserves to be names as one of the best inflatable SUPs in my eyes.
+They don’t require a dedicated storage space, can be transported in a backpack, and offer a cost-effective option, especially for those wanting to test the waters of the sport.
+The Red is definitely worth the investment and definitely deserves to be named as one of the best inflatable SUPs in my eyes.

 Starboard Atlas Zen